-- (a) The work of the members of the Extended Corporate Management Team, who have responsibility for the development and maintenance of the governance environment. - (b) Oversight by the Director of Governance and Solicitor to the Council. - (c) The Head of Audit and Inspection's annual report.
+- (a) The work of the members of the Corporate Management Team, who have responsibility for the development and maintenance of the governance environment. - (b) Oversight by the Director of Governance and Solicitor to the Council. - (c) The Head of Audit and Inspection's annual report.
 Internal Audit adheres to standards and guidelines laid down by relevant bodies and professional institutions and complies with the Public Sector Internal Audit Standards (PSIAS) which have been adopted by the Relevant Internal Audit Standard Setters (RIASS).
-The RIASS includes, among others, HM Treasury, the Scottish Government and the Chartered Institute of Public Finance and Accountancy (CIPFA). - (d) Observations made by external auditors and other review agencies and inspectorates. - (e) The completion of a self-assessment questionnaire by Service Executive Directors and Managing Directors/Chief Executives of subsidiaries and relevant associates.
+The RIASS includes, among others, HM Treasury, the Scottish Government and the Chartered Institute of Public Finance and Accountancy (CIPFA). - (d) Observations made by external auditors and other review agencies and inspectorates. - (e) The completion of a self-assessment questionnaire by Service Directors and Managing Directors/Chief Executives of subsidiaries and relevant associates.
 This questionnaire is aligned to the principles contained in the CIPFA/SOLACE Framework: Delivering Good Governance in Local Government, and requires assessments to be made of the extent to which arrangements within each Service/organisation comply with these principles.
 The responses to the questionnaires are confirmed on a sample basis by Internal Audit, as part of a rolling programme of corporate governance reviews. - (f) The completion of signed statements of internal control by all Service Directors and the Managing Directors/Chief Executives of subsidiaries and relevant associates.
-Such statements were received for 2017/18, declaring that "There are, in my opinion, no significant matters that require to be raised in this Certificate, which is provided to support Glasgow City Council's Statement of Internal Control for the financial year 2017/18, as it is my opinion that the procedures which have been designed to ensure proper governance and financial control are operating adequately".
+Such statements were received for 2018/19, declaring that "There are, in my opinion, no significant matters that require to be raised in this Certificate, which is provided to

-(g) The exercising, by the two Scrutiny Committees, of respective remits including scrutiny of the performance of Services, subsidiaries and relevant associates, including financial management, statutory and other performance, and outcomes set through the SOA, which are relevant to partnership working and monitoring internal financial control, corporate risk management and corporate governance, and receiving and considering summaries of internal and external audit reports.
+- support Glasgow City Council's Statement of Internal Control for the financial year 2018/19, as it is my opinion that the procedures which have been designed to ensure proper governance and financial control are operating adequately". - (g) The exercising, by the two Scrutiny Committees, of respective remits including scrutiny of the performance of Services, subsidiaries and relevant associates, including financial management, statutory and other performance, and outcomes set through the GCPP Community Plan, which are relevant to partnership working and monitoring internal financial control, corporate risk management and corporate governance, and receiving and considering summaries of internal and external audit reports. - (h) In June 2018, a survey of Elected Members was undertaken to review governance arrangements and identify any lessons learned in relation to the effectiveness of Committees.